mindspore-ai/docs/tutorials/source_en/model_infer/ms_infer/ms_infer_model_serving_infer.md

 python setup.py install
 ```

-The main dependences packages of vLLM-MindSpore Plugin are listed in follow:
+The main dependency packages of vLLM-MindSpore Plugin are listed in follow:

 - **mindspore**: MindSpore development framework, which is the basis for model running.